yc-cui/PEMAE/README.md

 ## Contact

-Should you have any question, please contact cugcuiyc@cug.edu.cn
+Should you have any question, please contact yongchuancui@gmail.com